 Our Innovation centres

 We know that many science and tech start-ups still struggle to find affordable office space.
 Our Oxford Centre for Innovation, or OCFI, right in the heart of Oxford, provides reasonably-priced office space, flexible meeting and conference rooms, and Make Oxford – a creative workspace for local science and tech business and entrepreneurs.
-We are now building a new innovation centre – the Wood Centre for Innovation, or WCFI – at Stansfeld Park in Headington, which will open in April 2019.
+Our new innovation centre – the Wood Centre for Innovation, or WCFI – at Stansfeld Park in Headington is now open too.

 If you want to find out more about our innovation centres, contact Centre Director Mike Foster on [email protected] or call the Oxford Innovation team on 01865 261400.